akibdabgar07/ExpenseTracker/README.md

     ASP.NET MVC Application for Visual C# selet mvc template
-   Expense Tracker application is web app that built using the asp.net mvc framework Expense Tracker Expense Tracker is a web application built using Web API with ASP.Net MVC and Entity Framework.
+   Expense Tracker application is web app that built using the asp.net mvc framework Expense Tracker Expense Tracker is a web application built using  API Create with ASP.Net MVC and Entity Framework.

    ( ExpenseTracker.bacpac )  this file import sql server database
    or